bqrs01/AE1205-Game/README.md

 ## How to run?
 To run the game, just type `python3 game.py` into a command prompt or terminal.
 Ensure that you're in the correct root directory of the game before running the command.

+## Sources
+Any resources used from the Internet are attributed in the ACKNOWLEDGEMENTS file.

-We hope you enjoy the game!
+**We hope you enjoy the game!**